StronkEggKing/Doll-Browser-Chatbot/README.md

 Q: Will this project come to Mobile or MacOS?

-A: Android: Yes, but it will take some time.
-IOS and MacOS: No, F*ck Apple!
+A: For mobile, just download Termux and the Linux version of the Doll AI then run server.js in Termux.
+For MacOS, No, because f*ck Apple.